Mumbai: BMC's tree trimming will cause more collapses, say environmentalists

-The civic body has gone on a chopping spree, trimming the branches of trees to prevent their collapse; but environmentalists claim this leaves the trees without proper balance or support, rendering them unstable
+Civic body has gone on a chopping spree, trimming branches of trees to prevent their collapse; but environment experts claim this leaves trees without proper balance or support, rendering them unstable

 While the Brihanmumbai Municipal Corporation (BMC) may have good intentions behind their recent tree-trimming drive, environment experts say it will only end up causing more damage.

 This tree on Ranade Road has nothing left of it but the trunk; (right) another tree on the same street has lost a major portion of its branches

 The civic body has been chopping the branches of trees across the city, in a bid to curb them from collapsing during heavy rains, but the environmentalists claimed the ‘unscientific’ method of doing so leaves the trees only more vulnerable to getting uprooted.
 Tree collapses have, in the past, taken lives and caused serious injuries as well.